-\begin{prop} When there is no pair of legs $i$ and $j$ for which $a_1^i$- and $a_1^j$-unknot are stabilized oppositely, and $q_i+q_j\geq 1$, the corresponding monodromy does not admit positive factorization. \end{prop}
+\proof The absence of a pair of fully oppositely stabilized leading unknots is a very special case of the overtwistedness conditions given in \cite[Section 5]{M}. \endproof

+Due to Proposition \ref{prop:opposite}, we may, up to an overall orientation of the surgery link, assume that there is only one leg, say $L_3$, whose leading unknot is fully negative.

-\proof We start with the factorization $\Phi$ of the monodromy $\phi$ as being read from the surgery presentation, and we try to build a positive factorization of $\phi$, at least on the level of abelianization.
-Abusing the notation, we use same names in $\AbMap$, and in fact, throughout the proof we are interested in Dehn twists only up to conjugation.
+\emph{Conventions and notation.} Throughout the proof, we try to build a positive factorization of the monodromy $\phi$ only on the level of abelianization.
+Abusing the notation, all mapping classes and their factorizations are considered as elements of $\AbMap$.
+In particular, we are interested in Dehn twists only up to conjugation, and we freely choose the order of Dehn twist factors.
+Note that we reserve the capital Greek letters to denote specific factorizations, in contrast to the maps as a whole.

-Without loss of generality (due to Proposition \ref{prop:opposite}), we can assume there is only one leg, say $3^\text{rd}$, whose starting unknot is stabilized fully positively (only down cusps), otherwise we turn our perspective interchanging the outer and the inner boundary of the annulus.
-(The difference appears in the way we describe the mapping classes, namely on the disk by the holes encircled.)

-We will interchangeably use three perspectives: initial with $\lambda^{out}$ as the outer boundary of the disk, turned-over with $\rho^{in}$ as the outer boundary, and finally, call it $\mathbf D=\mathbf D_{\rho,\lambda}$, the punctured disk obtained by setting one of the $\lambda_1^3$-holes to be the outer boundary.
-The multiplicities with respect to each viewpoint will be denoted by $m$ for the initial disk, by $m'$ for the turned-over one, and by capital $M$ in $\mathbf D$.
-Let $\mathbf D$ be our preferred viewpoint if not stated otherwise.